Five students recognized by history faculty for academic achievements

 The S.G.
 Whittle Johnston Memorial Award in History, now in its eighth year at the university, was established by a Huntington alum in honor of the alum's graduate school mentor.
 The award is to encourage upper level history students in their studies of history.
 The award goes to the junior or senior history major who submits the most outstanding work of original scholarship to the history department faculty.

-Brad Barber, a 2013 political science and pre-law graduate from Peoria, Ill.; Josh McIntyre, senior history and political science major from Huntington, Ind.; and Stephanie Morin, a senior history and public relations major from Gorham, Maine, received the Jack P. Barlow Sr. History Book Prize based on their outstanding work in a seminar class required of all history majors.
+Brad Barber, a 2013 political science and pre-law graduate from Peoria, Ill. and Josh McIntyre, senior history and political science major from Huntington, Ind. received the Jack P. Barlow Sr. History Book Prize based on their outstanding work in a seminar class required of all history majors.
 The recipients received $200 to be used for books for their personal libraries.

 The Jack P. Barlow Sr. History Book Prize is made possible through the Ron Frank Memorial Endowment in History, a fund established in 1973 to honor the memory of Ron Frank, a Huntington history major who passed away during the spring semester of his senior year.